 Abdirahman Sheik Mohamud, 26, of Columbus, Ohio, was arrested on state terror charges for traveling to Syria and fighting with Jabhat al-Nusra, al-Qaeda’s Syrian affiliate.
 In April, Mohamud was indicted on federal charges for plotting terror attacks in the U.S. targeting military and police officials.
 His brother was reported killed fighting with Jabhat al-Nusra in June 2014.
 Mohamud reportedly had been conducting weapons training with others after his return from Syria at a local Ohio gun range.
 As I noted here at PJ Media, he applied for his passport to travel to Syria just a week after becoming a U.S. citizen and days after being caught lying to the FBI.
 (FBI press release.Complaint.)

 Christopher Lee Cornell (aka Raheel Mahrus Ubaydah), 20, of Green Township, Ohio, was arrested leaving a Cincinnati-area gun store, where he had purchased two semi-automatic rifles and 600 rounds of ammunition.
+Buying such a large amount of ammunition was obviously worrying.
+Although the purchase was made in compliance with ohio gun laws, this was still alarming.
+It is still unclear who contacted the officers who made his arrests, but they most likely prevented a potentially targic incident from happening.
 Federal prosecutors allege that Cornell planned to set off pipe bombs around the U.S. Capitol in Washington, D.C. and then to shoot fleeing government workers.
 During a jailhouse interview with a local TV station, Cornell said that he would have also attacked the Israeli embassy and put a gun to President Obama’s head.
 Earlier this month he was also charged with material support for ISIS.
 (FBI press release.
 Complaint.)